Bombardier-C-Kram/APLPage/README.md

 # APLPage

 A minimal templating library for Dyalog APL that renders `.aplp` pages by substituting placeholder markers with values from a supplied APL namespace.
-Designed for use in Cider projects or any APL-based static page generation.

 ---